asiaziola/registration-form-react-node/README.md

 ## Future plans

-Route with a list of users should be created on client side, based on data returned from `api/users` get endpoint.
+1. Route with a list of users should be created on client side, based on data returned from `api/users` get endpoint.
+2. More e2e cypress tests should be written to provide stability.
+3. Github workflows should be added (install/build/unit tests/cypress tests).